Sigmowski/javaanggara-impossible-pwn-challange/README.md

     ASLR & Restrictions: Everything is randomized.
 Since modern Android security blocks access to /proc/pid/maps, any out-of-bounds math or pointer shifting has to be done blindly, relying purely on relative chunk distances inside Jemalloc.

+Arbitrary Read Attempt via SIZE_ARRAY

+An attempt was made to weaponize the BIG_IDX overflow to create an Arbitrary Read primitive by targeting SIZE_ARRAY and PTR_ARRAY in .bss.
+While the script successfully leaked the ASLR base via the process maps and swapped PTR_ARRAY[0] with base_address, the Show function returned only 33 bytes (the menu text).
+This confirms that the binary either stops output upon hitting a null byte (\x00) in the ELF header, or enforces strict runtime length boundaries, backing up the author's note: "If you can solve this without a leak, you're the chosen one."
 Final Thoughts

 This binary shows a great example of how compile-time defenses (Full RELRO, Seccomp, Fortify) can be completely bypassed at a logic level.
 A simple type mismatch (int64 down to int32) is all it takes to mess with the app's internal state machine and gain control over low-level memory layout.